 “The urgency of the climate crisis makes clear humanity is dependent on the health and stability of the earth system that we share with all life.
 But our day to day experience is in regional ecosystems and economies, where we live, work, and play,” says Kelly Cerialo, co-chair of the CABR advisory committee and Assistant Professor at Paul Smith’s College.
 “Confronting global environmental challenges necessitates international cooperation, but action in our home watersheds and biospheres proves what’s possible.”

 Each biosphere reserve is meant to fulfill three basic functions, including the conservation of our landscapes and biodiversity, development of economies that are culturally and ecologically sustainable, and support of biosphere research and education.
 The international coordinating council of the UN MAB Programme met earlier this year and added 18 new biosphere reserves to the growing international network.
 In contrast, the United States recently withdrew 17 sites.
-CABR is one of thirty US sites remaining.
+CABR is one of 28 US sites remaining.

 “CABR is one of the largest biosphere reserves in the US network, with a long history of environmental stewardship with significant benefits to our economy and communities,” says Brian Houseal, co-chair of CABR and former director of the College of Environmental Science and Forestry’s Adirondack Ecological Center.
 “Economy and ecology need not be at odds, and our region can both share our experiences and learn from others in a global network of biosphere reserves.”